-Jennifer Lopez Sizzles In ‘El Anillo’ Video: Her Low-Carb Diet, Weight Loss And Workout Plan
+Jennifer Lopez Sizzles In ‘El Anillo’ Video: Her Low-Carb Diet, Weight Loss, And Workout Plan

 A post shared by Jennifer Lopez (@jlo) on

 Jennifer, a former high school track star, is a longtime fitness fanatic.
-To keep her armed toned, Lopez lifts light weights at high repetitions.
+To keep her arms toned, Lopez lifts light weights at high repetitions.

 “I love the way working out makes me feel,” JLo said.
 “I make sure I drink plenty of water, I fuel my body with healthy foods and I make it a priority to get eight hours’ sleep a night.”